josephramsay7/documentation/Technical Technique Presentation .md

 ## Sample Data Selection
-- Criteria for selecting sample data
-- Sources of sample data
-- Relevance of the data to the demonstration
+My sample data set I will be using one of the datasets from my Business Intelligence presentation.
+The dataset will be the 2015 car sales.

 ## Technical Technique Demonstration
 - Description of the technical technique